Table of Contents

 The old style squat racks looked like this.

-They are basically half racks but with fixed spotter bars that are not adjustable.
+They were basically half racks but with fixed spotter bars that are not adjustable.
 That’s a big drawback.
 Taller users need the safety bars to be higher, or it isn’t as safe.

 Note also the gunrack-style bar hooks.
 Instead of a set of adjustable-height J cups, you use whatever height you want.
 Personally, I don’t like that style.
 The hooks are several inches apart.
 They can easily lead you to banging the front of the hooks when you’re trying to re-rack the barbell.